tomfriwel/notes/README.md

 # Notes

-Some notes when using some programming tools and languages or some games experience.
+Some notes when using some programming tools and languages or some games experience, etc.

 # Programming Tools